vijilAI/docs/source/python-sdk/examples/custom-tests.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-You can also create custom tests with AutoRedTeam.
-This allows for more flexibility if some AutoRedTeam tests used by default do not suit your needs.
+You can also create custom tests with ART.
+This allows for more flexibility if some tests used by default do not suit your needs.
 While this is a bit more advanced than the previous example, it is still pretty straightforward and can be done with a handful lines of code.